gustavopinto/bugzilla-py/README.md

 python bugzilla.py -l <file>
 ```

+Where file is a .txt file with one bug report id per line (such as [this one](energy-bugs-id.txt)).
 The results are saved in a csv file named ``output.csv`` in the root dir.

 Use --help to see all options.